Being an effective Early Years practitioner and educator is a complex process.

-As we get to know and understand the children we work with, we are constantly reflecting on and adapting what we do to ensure every child makes progress in their learning and development – becoming more knowledgeable, skilled, thoughtful and confident.
+As we get to know and understand the children we work with, we are constantly reflecting on and adapting what we do to ensure every child makes progress in their areas of learning and development – becoming more knowledgeable, skilled, thoughtful and confident.

-Although they are intricately linked, and all contribute to what we do, Curriculum, Pedagogy and Assessment do have separate functions:
+Although they are intricately linked, and all contribute to what we do, Curriculum, Pedagogy, and Assessment do have separate functions:

 Pedagogy is the process we use to teach children – or in other words to ‘deliver’ the curriculum.
 We adapt our activities, questioning, conversations and even our choice of resources to help shape a child’s own way of gaining the knowledge, skills and behaviours they need.